ludavid15/myblog/myapp/src/posts/leadership.md

 path: "leadership"
 author: "David Lu"
 date: "2024-12-10"
+preview: "Over the years, I've had the chance to lead a number of different teams.
+This post is a collection of things I've learned so far, as well as my own thoughts on what makes an effective leader."
 ---

 Over the years, I've had the chance to lead a number of different teams.
 This post is a collection of things I've learned so far, as well as my own thoughts on what makes an effective leader.